Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 >
 > This service is currently in Alpha, available only in the **SBG5** region, and limited to registered Alpha customers.
 Features and availability may change.
 >
+> During the Alpha phase, the allowed share size ranges from 10 GiB to 5 TiB.
+>

 ## Requirements